bgoonz/docs-collection/github/developers/github-marketplace/creating-apps-for-github-marketplace/index.md

 ---
 title: Creating apps for GitHub Marketplace
-intro: 'You can list free and paid tools for developers to use in {% data variables.product.prodname_marketplace %}.'
+intro: "You can list free and paid tools for developers to use in {% data variables.product.prodname_marketplace %}."
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Marketplace
 children: